-During the period ended September 30, 2016, the Company allowed the Green Horn option agreement to lapse and had accordingly charged \$13,020 to operations for the year ended March 31, 2016.
+The Company allowed the Green Horn option agreement to lapse and accordingly charged \$13,020 to operations for the year ended March 31, 2016.

 Properties Written Down During Fiscal 2016:

 Gold Basin Property

 On January 31, 2012, the Company completed its Qualifying Transaction through the closing of an amended and restated option agreement dated October 31, 2011 (the "Option Agreement") with Aurumbank Incorporated ("Aurumbank"), Watering Hole Productions Inc. ("Watering Hole"), and Nevada Pacific Mining Inc. ("Nevada Pacific") (collectively, the "Optionors"), pursuant to which Nevada Pacific and Watering Hole granted the Company an option to acquire a 100% interest, and Aurumbank granted the Company an option to acquire a 50% interest, in their respective interests in certain mineral rights and unpatented mining claims located in the Gold Basin Mining District, located in Mohave County, Arizona.